JohnScience/align_constr/README.md

 # [Alignment][alignment]-constrained [newtype]

 [Newtype][newtype] whose [alignment] is constrained not only by the [inherent alignment requirements](https://doc.rust-lang.org/reference/type-layout.html) of the underlying type but also by the alignment requirements of the "alignment constraint archetype".
-Within this context, "alignment constraint archetype" `AlignConstrArchetype` means a type whose alignment constraint is imposed on `T` to produce a [refinement type](https://en.wikipedia.org/wiki/Refinement_type) `AlignConstr<T, AlignConstrArchetype>` implemented via a [New Type Patter][newtype].
+Within this context, "alignment constraint archetype" `AlignConstrArchetype` is a type whose alignment constraint is imposed on the underlying type `T` to produce a [refinement type](https://en.wikipedia.org/wiki/Refinement_type) [`AlignConstr`]`<T, AlignConstrArchetype>` implemented via a [New Type Patter][newtype].

 **Note**: "alignment constraint archetype" is a [stipulative](https://www.ucfmapper.com/education/various-types-definitions/#:~:text=Stipulative%20definitions)